 Staphylococcal Infections: This is most commonly seen as an infection on the skin.
 It has the appearance of an insect bite with signs of infection such as redness, tenderness, and drainage.
 Physician evaluation is usually required to care for this infection.
-Physician indicates when student may return to school.
-Recently there has been an increase in the number of infections caused be Methicillin Resistant Staphylococcus Aureus.
-This is a strain of bacteria resistant to many antibiotics.
-This can occur with any break in the skin; however, this infection can appear as a bump (boil) with redness, swelling, pain and difficulty healing.
+Physician indicates when a student may return to school.
+Recently there has been an increase in the number of infections caused by healing.
 A doctor can determine a MRSA infection by culturing the wound.
 Students must have written permission from their doctor before attending school.

+Methicillin Resistant Staphylococcus Aureus.
+This is a strain of bacteria resistant to many antibiotics.
+This can occur with any break in the skin; however, this infection can appear as a bump (boil) with redness, swelling, pain and difficulty